-In short, Business Process Standardisation (BPS) is the discipline to make sure every staff member acknowledge of their responsibilities and to guarantee the uniformity of products/ services delivered to customers.
-With the support of an automatic ERP system, it can create a transformation to optimise processes in your organisation, especially if your company requires a high level of product consistency.
+In short, Business Process Standardisation (BPS) is the discipline to make sure every staff member acknowledge their responsibilities and to guarantee the uniformity of products/ services delivered to customers.
+With the support of an automatic ERP system software, it can create a transformation to optimise processes in your organisation, especially if your company requires a high level of product consistency.

 WHAT ARE THE BENEFITS OF BUSINESS PROCESS STANDARDISATION?

 With the procedures standardised, you can improve organizational efficiency by minimizing the costs of avoidable variabilities and errors while improving product quality and productivity.

 Standard Business Processes are usually documented with flowcharts and images to make sure users easily follow the steps in order.
 Keynotes or further explanation can be added in for better comprehension.
 Once the workers understand the process charts, they are more confident and self-conscious in the job.
 This is even more helpful for new personnel as they can quickly capture the work insights as well as catch up with the routine tasks.
 Whenever not knowing what the next step is, people can refer to the available BPS materials without time-consuming enquiries.
 Additionally, the training process in your organization can be shortened, saving considerable time and costs.